 The purpose of the campus interview is to give you the opportunity to personalize your application.
 Topics discussed in an interview range from high school achievements to community involvement to potential academic interests at the college level.
 The interview also is an opportunity for you to find out more about F&M and whether you might be a fit for our campus.

 - Be genuine.
 Be yourself.
-Give us a really personal sense of who you are.
+Give us a personal sense of who you are.

 - Come prepared to exchange information; share information about your social and academic life and be prepared to ask about the College.
 The best decisions are formulated—on both sides—with an optimum of information.

 - Elaborate on topics.
 We love to hear your opinions and want to know more about your passions and your interests.

 - Brag (don’t be modest).
 Expound on your accomplishments in student government, community service, athletics and other extracurricular activities.
-You need to tell us about your myriad experiences during the past 17 or 18 years.
+Tell us about your myriad experiences during the past 17 or 18 years.

-- Invest some time (if possible) in a campus tour, chatting with students, browsing the library, sampling the food, sitting in on class- es, etc., either before or after the interview.
+- Invest some time (if possible) in a campus tour, chatting with students, browsing the library, sampling the food, either before or after the interview.

 - Be prompt and allow time for traffic and the like.
 We don’t evaluate students negatively if they arrive late, but the interview may need to be shortened to accommodate others who are scheduled later that day.

 - Look the interviewer in the eye and give him or her a firm handshake.
 You will appear confident (even if you have butterflies).

 - Remember to breathe—and maybe even smile.
 This should be fun!